fhircast/sandbox.js/README.md

 There are three files:  index.js, frontend.html and package.json.

 The index.js file provides all listening endpoint using the express module.

-The frontend.html file is the client Ui that performs client subscription requests and client event notifications.
+The frontend.html file is the client UI that performs client subscription requests and client event notifications.

 ## Server (hub) endpoints